AiPEX-Lab/3D-printed-Prosthetic-Design/README.md

 Taking a good-quality video is an essential part of 3D reconstruction.
 You can look at our journal paper for video guidelines [1].

+Examples of videos for the reconstruction are in the "Digital reconstruction data" folder.
+The results of the reconstruction of these videos are provided in the journal paper [1].

 ## Execution of the Pipeline
 To run the process for any image, run the following command:
 ```